open-edge-insights/video-web-visualizer/README.md

 # Intel Edge Insights Web Visualizer
-Web Visualizer for the EIS platform.

-### 1. Running as a docker container
+Web Visualizer ia a web based app to view the classified images/metadata coming out of EIS.

 #### Steps to build and run viualizer